PhilTheGM/DeathwatchAndAscension/characterCreation/specialities/Inquisition.md

 * +5 BS or Ag
 * **You Gain**: Peer(Underworld, Any 1), Pistol Weapon Training(bolt)
-* **Pick 7 of the following**: Ambidextrous, Basic Weapon Training(bolt or flame), Double Tap, Face in the Crowd, Pistol Weapon Training(plasma or flame), Two Weapon Wielder(Ballistic), Sprint, Good Reputation(Underworld), Quick Draw, Disguise, Dodge +10, Security +10, Sleight of Hand +10
+* **Pick 7 of the following**: Ambidextrous, Basic Weapon Training(bolt), Double Tap, Face in the Crowd, Pistol Weapon Training(plasma or flame), Two Weapon Wielder(Ballistic), Sprint, Good Reputation(Underworld), Gunslinger, Quick Draw, Disguise, Dodge +10, Security +10, Sleight of Hand +10
 * Once per round you can fire a pistol as a standard attack as part of your move action.
 * You may spend a fate point to automatically succeed on a Concealment, Disguise, Dodge, Security, Silent move, or Sleight of Hand roll.
 This can be done before or after the roll.
 In the case of dodge, this does not take your reaction for the turn.
 * **Equipment**: